shipyardapp/Shipyard-Documentation/docs/blueprint-library/hex/hex-check-run-status.md

 The Vessel's exit code and status will match the status of the Hex project run.

-- If the run status is **COMPLETED**, the Vessel will return an exit code of 0, interpreted by Shipyard as successful
+- If the run status is **COMPLETED**, the Vessel will return an exit code of 0, interpreted by Platform as successful
 - If the run status is **PENDING**, the Vessel will return an exit code of 220, an error
 - If the run status is **RUNNING**, the Vessel will return an exit code of 221, an error
 - If the run status is **ERRORED**, the Vessel will return an exit code of 222, an error